American III: Solitary Man

-American III: Solitary Man is a studio album by Johnny Cash.
+American III: Solitary Man is the sixty-sixth studio album by Johnny Cash.
 It was released on October 17, 2000, by American Recordings.
-It is the third album in Cash's American series.
+It is the third album in Cash's American series, and the penultimate studio album to be released during his lifetime.

 Background

-Between American II: Unchained and American III: Solitary Man, Cash's health declined due to various ailments, and he was even hospitalized for pneumonia, and the illness forced him to curtail his touring.
+Between American II: Unchained and American III: Solitary Man, Cash's health declined due to various ailments, and he was even hospitalized for pneumonia.
+The illness forced him to curtail his touring.
 This album contained Cash's response to his illness, typified by a version of Tom Petty's "I Won't Back Down", as well as a version of U2's "One".
 Changes to Cash's voice due to his health problems are noticeable on most tracks when compared to his most recent preceding albums.
 Graeme Thomson has characterized "Solitary Man" as an act of emotional preservation.

 Previous recordings

 Three songs featured on the album had previously been recorded by Cash.